jasonmtroos/sbcrs/README.md

 devtools::install_github("jasonmtroos/sbcrs", build_vignettes = TRUE)
 ```

-The package vignettes are a useful starting point.
+The package vignettes are a useful starting point for understanding what
+this package does:

   - `intro-to-sbc` provides an overview to simulation-based calibration,
     and the features of the SBC package